 Building your home in the mountains: Why high-quality materials matter more than ever

-There is a saying in construction circles: mountain environment has a long memory.
+There is a saying in construction circles: the environment in the mountains has a long memory.

-This holds especially true when it comes to buildings and construction materials.
-Mountain regions expose structures to conditions far more demanding than cities or plains.
+This holds especially true for buildings and construction materials.
+Mountain regions expose structures to conditions far more demanding than those in cities or plains.
 Humidity cycles are more intense, temperature fluctuations are sharper, wind loads are higher due to elevation and terrain funnels, and sloped terrain can affect water runoff.

 As a result, mountain homes experience much higher and accelerated material, especially when constructed with concrete mixes, untreated timber, and standard steel components not designed for temperature variance or moisture exposure.
 In practical terms, this means homes built with conventional materials used in urban constructions can begin showing structural or performance issues 5-8 years earlier than expected.